jkitsao/devhook-engineering-blog/_posts/introducing-devhooks-ingest.md

 That’s why I built **Devhooks**, to solve the exact problems I kept running into when working with webhooks.

 With **Devhooks**, you don’t need to worry about building or managing complex infrastructure for webhooks.
 The **[Devhooks Debugger](https://www.devhooks.live/new-hook)** lets you inspect and test webhooks without needing tools like ngrok.
-Meanwhile, **Devhooks Ingest** handles observability, scaling, queues, and retries for you, and also powers **Devhooks Sync**, which turns your webhook events into real-time streams—all in a clean, intuitive dashboard.
+Meanwhile, **Devhooks Ingest** handles observability, scaling, queues, and retries for you, and also powers **Devhooks Sync**, which turns your webhook events into real-time streams, all in a clean, intuitive dashboard.
 You can explore it here: [devhooks.live/ingest](https://devhooks.live/ingest).

 Using a simple SDK, you can surface these events directly in your apps, for example, in a **Next.js** application.
 This makes it easy to build real-time experiences, like handling M-Pesa **STK Express** payments, without worrying about the underlying plumbing.